gmaniago/PaperBack/README.md

 ## Description
   **PaperBack** is an application that lets booklovers from all over organize and search books.

+###Why
 Taking inspiration from my appreciation for books.
-I would like to build an app that will help me search and organize the books that I would like to read and save them.
+I would like to build an app that will help users search and organize the books that they would like to read.
+Often times, we are not readily available to run to the library or the bookstore.
+PaperBack would be a good alternative.
+The app will take advantage of most of what Google Books API has to offer and transform it to an easy to use interface.

+###How
+Everyone should have the opportunity to explore the world of literature and with the use of Google's API we are free to explore a vast amount of books.

+###What
-Users will be able to register and log in.
-Books will be shown for them to be able to choose a book or a search bar can also be used.
+Using the app, the reader will be able to register and log in to their account.
+Once logged in they will have the option of either searching for a book or browse books that are sorted through categories.
+Once the reader chooses one, they will be taken to a separate page that gives them details about the book and be able to read it with a click of a button.

 ## User Stories
   User stories are available for via [Trello](https://trello.com/b/8JZGZAKY/paperback).
-Current status and progress of the project can be tracked through here as well.
+Current status and progress of the project can be tracked through Trello as well.

 ##Wireframes